njmiklos/thesis-scripts-har-smart-home/README.md

     - Synchronize Data: Align start and end times of all sensor recordings using `data_processing/synchronize.py`.
     - Annotate Data: Add annotations as a new column using `data_processing/annotate.py`.
 5. Data Exploration: Re-analyze your data post-cleaning to ensure no new issues have been introduced.
 Use scripts in `data_analysis` to visualize or summarize.
-6. Data Correlation:Discover relationships between sensor readings with `data_analysis/correlate_features.py`, and visualize them using tools in `data_analysis/visualize`.
+6. Data Correlation: Discover relationships between sensor readings with `data_analysis/correlate_features.py`, and visualize them using tools in `data_analysis/visualize`.
 7. Data Filtering: Reduce redundancy by removing irrelevant or highly similar features.
 Use `data_processing/filter.py` to retain only meaningful data for training.
 8. Data Segmentation & Balancing with `data_processing/segment.py`:
     - Segment Data: Split time series into meaningful segments (e.g., per day or per activity).